j5oh/synackAPI/README.md

 This method takes a codename and returns a json of all hydra reported in that target's `Hydra` tab.

 ## pollMissions()
-<strike>This method polls the API for available missions and returns a json to send to `claimMission(missionJson)</strike>
+This method polls the API for available missions and returns a json to send to `claimMission(missionJson)`
-Removed from class

-## getIPs(cidrs)
+## claimMission(missionJson)
-<strike>This method takes a list of CIDR-notation IP ranges and returns a list of corresponding IP addresses</strike>
-Removed from class
+This method takes a json from the pollMission() function and attempts to claim available missions based on dollar value, highest to lowest